-Coached the boys and girls and left coaching to become the principal at Rabun Gap Community School after the 1971 season.
+Inducted into the Hall of Fame in 2008, Coach Cook coached the boys and girls basketball teams before leaving coaching to become the principal at Rabun Gap Community School after the 1971 season.
 From former players: “…the greatest coach I ever played for;” “He was tough but fair and always cared about us as individuals.”

-Brought tennis to Rabun Gap in the mid- 60’s and led several outstanding teams; coached basketball.
+Inducted into the Hall of Fame in 2008, Coach Arbitter brought tennis to Rabun Gap in the mid-60’s and led several outstanding teams.
+He also coached basketball.
 The Rabun Gap tennis courts are named after him.
 From a former player: “Before Mr. Arbitter arrived, we didn’t know that there was another sport besides basketball.”

-Served as athletic director, dean of students, and coach from 1938 until he left to serve his country as a CPO in the Navy during WWII.
+Inducted into the Hall of Fame in 2008, Coach Acree served as athletic director, dean of students, and coach from 1938 until he left in 1941 to serve his country as a CPO in the Navy during WWII.
 He hated baseball but agreed to start a team when pressured by the students.

 Brian Vollmer graduated from RGNS in 2007 and competed in swimming, soccer, and baseball.
 A well rounded athlete, Brian was a four year starting forward on the soccer team and helped lead the team to two conference championships and four trips to the state playoffs.